BradJonesLLC/gke-rancher/README.md

 ## Deploy steps

 1. Create a GKE cluster in the GCP web console or CLI.
-If you wish to employ network policies on Calico, GKE's network driver, select the Network Policy option in the advanced settings for the cluster.
-It is not enabled by default.
+Optionally enable network policy (see note below, however) and disable HTTP load balancing, as we will be doing our own via Traefik.
+    I also suggest disabling basic auth and client certificate issuance.
 1. Download and install the GCP `gcloud` utility and `kubectl`, if you don't already have them.
 1. Fetch credentials for your cluster: